Table of Contents

 - Three vital centers are vested in the medulla:

-- Cardiac center: sets the force and rate of cardiac contractions
+- Cardiac center: sets the rate of cardiac contractions

 - Medullary rhythmicity center: synchronizes with the pontine respiratory centers to regulate the rhythm of breathing.